 - See also: linux, z-machine, basic, tads, isbn

-- I have 49 facts about Inform. what would you like to know? email me and let me know how I can help.
+- Have a question about Inform not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: